-This interesting question brings issues such as your work-life balance into play.
-Is there such a thing as earning too much money when you consider sacrifices required to achieve this?
-It seems there is thanks to recent research carried out by dairy brand, Anchor Cheddar.
+Is there such a thing as earning too much money when you consider the sacrifices required to achieve this?
+Thanks to recent research carried out by dairy brand, Anchor Cheddar, it seems there is.
 Their research findings suggest a figure of £37,000 per annum to be the tipping point for high earning individuals.
 This is the point which sacrifices required to earn a specific salary overwhelm the benefits of having additional income.
-All this creates an imbalanced lifestyle that can threaten your health and personal relationships.
+All this creates an imbalanced lifestyle that can potentially threaten your health and personal relationships.

 The study investigated money as the primary motivation to work, seeking to explore factors that alter our perception of earnings.
 According to Lucie Illingworth, Senior Brand Manager for Anchor Cheddar, there is a limit on the sacrifices we will make for an income.
 She said; “While money is one of the main reasons we go to work, it seems there is a limit on how much we are prepared to earn if it is going to affect our lives in other ways”.

-Beyond the Tipping point: How to manage your career to achieve the ideal work-life balance
+Beyond the Tipping point: How to achieve the ideal work-life balance

 The survey reaffirms an age-old lesson to strike a balance between career progression and enjoying a rich, diverse life.
 Although fine in theory, the key is to determine practical steps to achieve that delicate and precarious balance.
 Using the salary of £37,000 as a reference, is it possible to manage professional careers optimising earning potential without destabilising our personal lives?

 Here are three tips that may help: –